2010 Barking and Dagenham London Borough Council election

 The 2010 Barking and Dagenham Council election took place on 6 May 2010 to elect members of Barking and Dagenham London Borough Council in London, England.

 The whole council was up for election, and the Labour Party retained control of the council winning all of the seats.
 The British National Party lost all the seats they had gained in 2006.
 The Conservatives lost their only remaining seat, and the Liberal Democrats failed to regain any seats they had lost four years earlier.

 The 2010 general election was held on the same day, which increased turnout.
 The elections took place on the same day as other local elections in 2010.

-At the 2006 election, Labour had won 38 seats, the BNP 12 and the Conservatives 1.
+At the 2006 election, Labour Party had won 38 seats, the British National Party 12 and the Conservatives 1.

 Background

 188 candidates were nominated in total.
-Labour again ran a full slate (51) and was the only party to do so.
-By contrast, the Conservative Party ran 41 candidates, the Liberal Democrats ran 20, and the BNP ran 34, whilst there were 20 Independent candidates.
+Labour Party again ran a full slate (51) and was the only party to do so.
+By contrast, the Conservatives ran 41 candidates, the Liberal Democrats ran 20, and the British National Party ran 34, whilst there were 20 Independent candidates.